 - Anyone that is a Global Administrator in Azure will be able to login to Securly.

-- The Global Settings will have Intranet Address field that shows an URL that matches the Global Settings Intranet Address from ServerInfo.txt - Format http://<servername>/securlysso
+- The Global Settings will have an Intranet Address field that shows a URL that matches the Global Settings Intranet Address from ServerInfo.txt - Format http://<servername>/securlysso Nucleus UI view Older UI view

 - Once the Intranet Address is set correctly, it is best to do an OU import.